Kunalray0707/Netflix-Content-Analysis/README.md

 ## 🚀 Overview
 This project analyzes Netflix content using a complete data pipeline—from raw data cleaning to interactive dashboard visualization.

-It demonstrates how real-world data is processed, stored, analyzed, and visualized using industry tools.
+It demonstrates how data is processed, stored, analyzed, and visualized using real-world tools.

 ---